 “It’s no longer a common scenario for a medium-sized private practice to employ someone and pay them substantially less than what the partners are earning with the promise of partnership,” said Tommy Bohannon, senior director of recruiting and development training for Staff Care's sister company Merritt Hawkins & Associates, per Medscape Business of Medicine article.

 In this scenario, becoming a partner includes the risk of taking on added responsibility for the same — or potentially less — money.
 If an employee must reduce his or her salary in order to finance a partnership buy-in, he or she could end up earning less money as a partner than as an employee.
 Also, should the practice become less profitable, partners must continue to pay for overhead costs and the salaries of their employees before paying themselves.

 Under the right circumstances, though, a partnership can offer grand rewards.
-With partner status comes a voice in business decisions.
+With a partner, status comes a voice in business decisions.
 Many physicians also feel that partnership earns the respect of their colleagues and their communities.
-And, in a profitable practice, partners are not only able to earn higher income, but they can also build up equity for retirement, where as employees must rely on their 401k plans.
+And, in a profitable practice, partners are not only able to earn a higher income, but they can also build up equity for retirement, whereas employees must rely on their 401k plans.

 As the economy and market trends continue to change, so will the advantages and disadvantages of becoming a partner or remaining an employee.
 For more information about selecting a practice and other relevant career information, sign up for Staff Care's New Physicians Program today.

 Adapted from an article originally published on NewPhysician.com.